 Ferrari 275 GTB/4 Berlinetta

-This car was auctioned off by RM Auctions in March of 2011 at the Ritz-Carlton, Amelia Island, Florida.
+This car was auctioned off by RM Auctions in March of 2009 at the The Ritz-Carlton, Amelia Island, Florida.

-300 bhp, 3,286 cc V-12 engine with dual overhead cams per cylinder bank, six Weber dual-choke carburetors, five-speed manual gearbox in rear transaxle, four-wheel independent suspension with upper and lower wishbones, coil springs and tubular shocks, and four-wheel hydraulic disc brakes.
-Wheelbase: 94.5".
+300bhp, 3,286 cc four overhead cam V12 engine, five-speed manual rear-mounted transaxle, four-wheel independent suspension with upper and lower wishbones, coil springs and tubular shocks, four-wheel hydraulic disc brakes.
+Wheelbase: 94.5" (2,400 mm).

 Source: RM Auctions